erykjj/jwlmanager/.github/SECURITY.md

 As to **virus alerts**, have a look here.
 These are the virus scan results for one recent Windows executable: https://www.virustotal.com/gui/file/329a4619a0758d4d93b5586115d5dbf20885b667ce5fd8b1483508de714d93c0/detection

 You'll notice the great majority of anti-virus products report it as clean.
 The app is basically a Python 3 script, and I use [Nuitka](https://nuitka.net/user-documentation/common-issue-solutions.html#windows-virus-scanners) to package it up into a Windows executable.
 It's this process of compiling a script that some over-zealous anti-virus products *may* flag as dangerous.
+You can 1) flag this as a false-positive and continue using the executable; 2) use the Zipped folder version; or 3) install Python and use the script directly.

 ## **macOS** slow start/no start